abhilashdaniel/check-url/README.md

 # check-url
-an instrumented service that ingests the given url response metrics to Prometheus/Grafana
+An instrumented service that ingests the given url response metrics to Prometheus/Grafana

 ## Table of contents
 * [General info](#general-info)